michael2008/ME-Live-Doc/docs/trouble-shooting.md

 Q: **The position of the object in HoloLens is not consistent with the expected position.**

-Check if the main camera position is (0,0,0).
+Check if the main camera's position is (0,0,0).
 If the initial position of the main camera is not (0,0,0), it may cause the object position in HoloLens to shift.

 ## Deployment Environment